 1. Good nutrient profileSour cherries are low in calories but a rich source of various vitamins and minerals.

 |Nutrients||Values for 1 cup (155 g) of raw, sour cherries|

 Sour cherries also contain good amount of omega-3 and omega-6 fatty acids in addition to various other plant compounds.

 It is important to remember that these values are of raw cherries and any processing, including juicing them, can alter the nutrient content.
 Some varieties of the juice have a lot of added sugar, which is not beneficial for your health.
 Therefore, always choose unsweetened juices.

 2. Improve sports performancePeople who are into sports and physical fitness may particularly benefit from the tart cherry juice’s effect on strength and muscle soreness.

-A study conducted on healthy runners found that consuming tart cherry juice 7 days prior to a strenuous running event and also during it, can help to reduce the post-run muscle pain.
+A study conducted on healthy runners found that consuming tart cherry juice 7 days prior to a strenuous running event and also during it, can help reduce the post-run muscle pain.

 Also, Montmorency cherry concentrate has been found to be an effective functional food for enhancing recovery and decreasing exercise-induced inflammation after a high intensity, metabolically challenging exercise, such as cycling.

-3. Strengthen the immune systemTart cherries are a rich source of Vitamin A and C. Both these vitamins are powerful antioxidants, which help to boost the immune system.
+3. Strengthen the immune systemTart cherries are a rich source of Vitamin A and C. Both these vitamins are powerful antioxidants, which help boost the immune system.

 In addition, cherries also contain anthocyanins, which are plant based phytochemicals and have a great antioxidant power.